 Clay soil does have an advantage over soils comprised of sand and silt because clay has the ability to hold nutrients.
 In order to have the best of both worlds something has to change.
 Since we can’t force the sand and silt to hold nutrients, the other alternative is to amend the clay soil so that it becomes more porous and open to air and water flow and healthy root development.

 ClayMend is designed to do exactly that.
 It encourages microbial activity which works to restructure the soil.
 This restructuring activity works by grouping these tiny clay particles together to create larger particles, more like the size of sand and silt.
-When these fine particles are grouped together they become too large to plug the air spaces and the soil becomes more porous.
-Over time this restructuring creates a soil texture that is more open, one that mimics loam soil but a richer soil that can hold more nutrients than loam.
+When these fine particles are grouped together they become too large to plug the air spaces.
+The the soil becomes more porous.
+Over time this restructuring creates a soil texture that is more open, one that mimics loam soil.
+It tends to be a richer soil that can hold more nutrients than loam.
 You end up with a soil that is easier to work and responds better to air and water flow.

-The microbes work well in a moist environment and even in temperatures that approach freezing.
+Beneficial soil microbes work well in a slightly moist environment, even in temperatures that approach freezing.
 When snow is covering the ground, the soil may be warm enough for this activity to occur.
-In cold climates the microbes go dormant during the cold weather but when daytime temperatures rise enough above freezing activity can resume.
+In cold climates the microbes go dormant during the cold weather.
+When daytime temperatures rise enough above freezing activity can resume.
 Spring soils can improve greatly during this off season activity leaving your soil open and ready for new spring growth.Learn More About ClayMend Today